DeeJayLSP/godot-qoa-module/README.md

 # Godot QOA Module
 A module to import and play QOA files, just like its MP3 and Ogg Vorbis counterparts.

+To use it, clone this repository into the engine source's `modules/` folder with the name `qoa` before building.

 QOA is an audio format with cheap decoding, intended to have dozens playing at the same time, with better quality and a similar decoding cost to IMA-ADPCM.

 ## What needs to be implemented?